Hairtrigger-Bunnies/CLI-Bangazon/README.md

 ## The Command Line Ordering System

-In this group project, you will be allowing a user to interact with a basic product ordering database via a command line interface.
+This group project allows a user to interact with a basic product ordering database via a command line interface.

 ## Ordering System Interface